lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

 efforts to raise their children in righteousness.

-In addition to helping members live the gospel, the stake president oversees other aspects of God’s work of salvation and exaltation.
+In addition to helping members live the gospel, the stake president oversees other aspects of God’s work of salvation and exaltation in the stake.
 For example, he:

   * Helps brethren prepare to receive the Melchizedek Priesthood (see 18.10.1).

   * Leads efforts to care for those in need in the stake (see 22.9.1).

-  * Oversees missionary work in the stake and encourages members to share the gospel (see 23.4).
+  * Oversees missionary work in the stake and encourages members to share the gospel (see 23.5).

-  * Oversees efforts to strengthen new members in the stake (see 23.4).
+  * Oversees efforts to strengthen new members in the stake (see 23.5).

   * Interviews candidates for missionary service (see 24.4.2).